analog-nico/stealthy-require/README.md

 This is probably the closest you can currently get to require something in node.js with completely bypassing the require cache.

+`stealthy-require` works like this:

+1. It clears the require cache.
+2. It calls a callback in which you require your module(s) without the cache kicking in.
+3. It clears the cache again and restores its old state.

 The restrictions are:

 - [Native modules cannot be required twice.](https://github.com/nodejs/node/issues/5016) Thus this module bypasses the require cache only for non-native (e.g. JS) modules.